dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1149: Outdated hierarchy may lead to societal oppression.
+### T1149: Hierarchical thinking is outdated and oppressive.

 |Support|
 |---|